-We found that when the $\xi_\pm$ data vector (generated from an $\mathbf{n}(z)$ realization) is not strongly miscalibrated-i.e., has a low initial value of $\chi^2_\mathrm{ini}\sim O(10)$-relative to our best estimate of the redshift distribution (the mean $\bar{\mathbf{n}}(z)$ across realizations), both the mean-shift and PCA-based methods provide comparable constraints on the parameters $\Omega_m$ and $S_8$, a trend consistent with the findings of \cite{des_y6_pca_redshift_calib_source} in the DES Y6 cosmic-shear analysis.
-However, meaningful differences between the two approaches emerge when we introduce moderate ($\chi^2_\mathrm{ini}\sim O(100)$) to strong ($\chi^2_\mathrm{ini}\sim O(1000)$) miscalibrations.
+We found that when the $\xi_\pm$ data vector (generated from an $\mathbf{n}(z)$ realization) is not strongly miscalibrated-i.e., has a low initial value of $\chi^2_0\sim O(10)$-relative to our best estimate of the redshift distribution (the mean $\bar{\mathbf{n}}(z)$ across realizations), both the mean-shift and PCA-based methods provide comparable constraints on the parameters $\Omega_m$ and $S_8$, a trend consistent with the findings of \cite{des_y6_pca_redshift_calib_source} in the DES Y6 cosmic-shear analysis.
+However, meaningful differences between the two approaches emerge when we introduce moderate ($\chi^2_0\sim O(100)$) to strong ($\chi^2_0\sim O(1000)$) miscalibrations.
 In these regimes, using a tight Gaussian prior (mean = 0, std = 0.003) on the $\Delta_z^i$ parameters fails to mitigate the resulting biases in $\Omega_m$ and $S_8$.
-Relaxing the prior to a wider Gaussian (mean = 0, std = 0.01) helps reduce these biases, but at the cost of mildly larger error bars.
-In the most extreme scenario, for the PCA-based approach (see Figure \ref{fig:mitigation_least_intermediate_most_extreme}), using 5 PCs mitigates the bias in $\Omega_m$, and adding additional PCs does not significantly improve the constraints, whereas the 9 $\Delta_z^i$ parameters yields slightly weaker constraints under the wider prior.
-It is also worth noting that we use a much wider Gaussian prior (mean = 0, std = 1) on the PC amplitudes, $u_i$, compared with the mean-shift approach (std = 0.003 and 0.01), and even under these conditions, the PCA-based method provides meaningful constraints on the cosmological parameters.
+Relaxing the prior to a wider Gaussian (mean = 0, std = 0.01) helps reduce these biases, but at the cost of mildly larger error bars (an increase of $\sim13.5\%$ in the $\Omega_\mathrm{m}$ uncertainty).
+In the most extreme scenario, for the PCA-based approach (see Fig.~\ref{fig:mitigation_least_intermediate_most_extreme}), using 5 PCs mitigates the bias in $\Omega_m$, and adding additional PCs does not significantly improve the constraints, whereas the 9 $\Delta_z^i$ parameters yields slightly weaker constraints under the wider prior.
+It is also worth noting that we adopt a relatively broad Gaussian prior (mean = 0, std = 1) on the PC amplitudes, $u_i$.
+Although this prior is not directly comparable to the mean-shift priors (std = 0.003 and 0.01), the PCA-based method still yields meaningful constraints on the cosmological parameters.